 Kapers/responsibilities are minor tasks that girls participate in while attending camp.
 Each staff member will model and teach campers proper ways to care for the environment and their camp surroundings.
 Each unit is responsible for the upkeep and cleaning of their area and for additional daily camp responsibilities.
 This may include cleaning the dining hall, restrooms, grounds, etc. Girls are closely monitored to make sure that established health and safety procedures are used in completing cleaning tasks.
 Girls will never directly handle any chemicals and will use gloves while cleaning.

-We reserve the right to cancel/alter any program activities when weather conditions are unsuitable, to include but not limited to, extreme heat, thunderstorms, excessive wind etc. Safety is always our primary concern for the campers and staff.
-Every effort will be made to reschedule the activity or to offer alternative options at that time.
-No refunds or adjustments in fees will be made as we have no control over certain circumstances.
+We reserve the right to cancel/alter any program activity when weather conditions are unsuitable, to include but not limited to, extreme heat, thunderstorms, etc. Alternative options will be offered at that time.
+Our primary concern is for the safety of the girls and every effort will be made to reschedule the activity.
+No refunds or adjustments in fees will be made.

-Any girl currently in K-12 (as of Fall 2013) can attend any camp specified for their grade level.
+Any girl currently in K-11 (as of Fall 2014) can attend.
 Girls who are not currently registered as a Girl Scout may attend as a non-member for an additional fee.

-At all of the camp locations, there are weather radios and all leadership staff receives weather alerts on their phones.
-Our Rangers are always monitoring the weather throughout the day keeping everyone aware of any changes or warnings.
-In an event that there is more severe weather then a thunderstorm, all the girls are moved to a safe location according to the emergency action plan.
+In an event that there is severe weather in the area, all the girls are moved to a safe location on the camp grounds according to the emergency action plan.
 While at these locations there are a number of rainy day programs that are done to keep the girl’s mind off of the weather until we are given the all clear.

 Depending on what type of camp your daughter will be attending will determine if you will need to provide food.
-If your daughter is attending a Day Camp at Celia Lane then you will have to provide lunch for her.
-If she is attending Day Camp at Mah-Kah-Wee lunch is provided.
-If your daughter will be attending any Resident Camps, all of her meals from Sunday night through Friday afternoon will be provided by our wonderful kitchen staff.
-Water and fresh fruit are always available throughout the day, in addition to other types of snacks that are given out.
+If your daughter is attending a Day Camp at Celia Lane or Riverpoint then you will have to provide lunch for her.
+If your daughter will be attending a Resident Camp, all of her meals from Sunday night through Friday afternoon will be provided by our wonderful kitchen staff.

 If your daughter has any special dietary needs or allergies, please write it on the needs assessment (in your confirmation packet) and we will have our food service manager contact you with the menu.